 To setup Clever Passwords for your district, once in your dashboard navigate to Portal > Login Settings > "Add Login Method" and then choose the "Clever Passwords Authentication" option:

-Setting Usernames and Passwords for students, teachers, and school admin
+Setting Usernames and Passwords for students, teachers, and staff

 The usernames that students and teachers use with Clever are generated from information in your SIS sync.